Portrait miniature: Scotland

-Andrew Robertson (b.
-1777, d.
-1845), his brothers Alexander and Archibald also painters, created a style of miniature portrait, which consisted of slightly larger portrait miniatures measuring 9 × 7 in.
+Andrew Robertson (1777–1845), his brothers Alexander and Archibald also painters, created a style of miniature portrait, which consisted of slightly larger portrait miniatures measuring 9 × 7 in.
 Robertson's style became dominant in Britain by the middle of the nineteenth century.

 Ireland

-Gustavus Hamilton (b.
-1739, d.
-1775) was instructed by Robert West at the National College of Art and Design in George's Lane, Dublin, and was also an apprentice or pupil of Samuel Dixon of Capel Street, Dublin, where he was employed in colouring the basso-relievo prints of birds and flowers produced by Dixon.
+Gustavus Hamilton (1739–1775) was a Dublin-based artist, instructed by Robert West at the National College of Art and Design in George's Lane, and was also an apprentice or pupil of Samuel Dixon of Capel Street, where he was employed in colouring the basso-relievo prints of birds and flowers produced by Dixon.

-Setting himself up as a miniature painter, he acquired an extensive and fashionable practice, patronized, says John O'Keeffe in his "Recollections", by ladies of the first rank, and making "a power of money by his pencil."
-From 1765 to 1768 he was living in Parliament Street, Dublin, then at No. 1 Dame Street, Dublin, at the house of Stock the hosier, and afterwards in College Green, Dublin.

-He contributed miniatures to the Society of Artists in Dublin from 1765 to 1773.
-Shortly before his death he moved to Cork Hill, Dublin, and there died on 16 December 1775, aged 36.
-He was buried on 18 December at St. Werburgh's Church, Dublin.
+Setting himself up as a miniature painter, he acquired an extensive and fashionable practice, patronised, says John O'Keeffe in his "Recollections", by ladies of the first rank, and making "a power of money by his pencil."
+From 1765 to 1768, he was living in Parliament Street, then at No. 1 Dame Street, at the house of Stock the hosier, and afterwards in College Green.
+He contributed miniatures to the Society of Artists from 1765 to 1773.
+Shortly before his death he moved to Cork Hill, and there died on 16 December 1775, aged 36.
+He was buried on 18 December at St. Werburgh's Church.